How Zapier and Badgr work together, an example of how to set up a Zap and a preview of the templates available to users.

 When you first connect with Badgr on the Zapier site, you will be prompted to select either Badgr US, Badgr EU, Badgr AU, or Badgr CA. Please select the location that corresponds with the server that your Badgr account is on.

-Setting Up A Zap
+Setting up a Zap

-First, you choose the application from which you want a badge award triggered.
-The trigger event we’ve selected for this example is “Create New Row.”
+- Choose the application from which you want a badge award triggered.
+The trigger event we’ve selected for this example is Create new row.

 From the Zapier site:

 “Zapier will attempt to find a recent item from your trigger app to use in the Zap.
 For example, if your trigger is a new email in Gmail, Zapier will pull in a recent email you've received.
 This email can then be used as test data in an action step later in the Zap.
 If you want to use a different item, you can change the test data in your Zap trigger.”

 6. Select your app.
 The app we’ve selected is Badgr Australia (another reason why it’s important to choose the correct server initially).

 7. Like we did when we were setting up the Google sheet above, we can connect Zapier to our account on the Badgr Australia server.
 This should be easy since we selected the Badgr Australia app when we began this process.

 8. You'll be prompted to set up the details of the badge award.